Video Games – The Perfect Escape?

 I’ve got news for you, it’s much, much worse.
 It’s not that you’re hungover playing Super Mario Brothers, it’s that you spend your life “working” at a computer located in a sterile office surrounded by drones.
 Your only escape?
 A Friday night binge drinking session down in Clapham, tonsil tennis with a rather suspect femme fatale and bouncing around 8-bit levels crushing the skulls of Goombas with your immense chubby Italian plumber girth the next morning (she didn’t come home with you).

 Computer games started out as something completely innocent.
 I remember my cousins having a version of Pong that despite being an absolute nightmare to plug into the telly, was good fun for ten minutes.
 Bouncing the ball around with the paddles was hardly Wimbledon.
-What was, was the 8-bit version of the AELTC’s prestige tournament which was one of the first games I played on the Master System.
-Still to this day the game mesmerises me, with added career mode, I can’t help but feel I’m there on Centre Court.
+What was, was the 8-bit version of the AELTC’s prestige tournament which was one of the first games I played in the Master System.
+Still, to this day the game mesmerizes me, with added career mode, I can’t help but feel I’m there on Centre Court.
 Especially as I couldn’t play tennis for toffee.

 These days, games such as the Grand Theft Auto and Halo franchises take escapism to whole new levels, allowing you to explore entire cities and indulge your wildest fantasies whilst piping hordes of bad guys.
 There’s a magazine on my desk right now emblazoned with the word “hero”, if only.
 And whilst escapism is almost at its absolute peak (barring virtual reality), it started way back in the 80s and had as much of an impact then as it does now.